Functions and Responsibilities

 defense, settlement, or payment of monetary judgments from such action, claim, or

-proceeding, should be submitted to the Office of Risk Management.
+proceeding, should be submitted to Claims Services.
 A copy of the request

 shall also be submitted to the individual's immediate supervisor and the Attorney